 - Contact information of an emergency contact (for example, a family member staying home)

-If multiple visas are applied for with a single form, this step needs to be repeated for each traveler.
-In this part of the Indian visa application form, information about the traveler is asked for.
+If multiple visas are applied for with a single form, this step needs to be repeated for each traveller.
+In this part of the Indian visa application form, information about the traveller is asked for.
 This includes information that can be found in the passport.
 The level of education and potentially the religion and any identification marks (such as obvious scars or tattoos) are also asked for.
-If the traveler has a second nationality, this also needs to be filled in.
-Finally, the name, nationality and place of birth of the parents and a possible married partner of the traveler need to be filled in.
+If the traveller has a second nationality, this also needs to be filled in.
+Finally, the name, nationality and place of birth of the parents and a possible married partner of the traveller need to be filled in.
 Even if the parents are no longer alive, these questions need to be answered.
-The government of India requires this information from each traveler that is traveling into the country.
+The government of India requires this information from each traveller that is traveling into the country.
 Summed up, in this step of the Indian visa application, the following information is asked for:

 - Passport information